If you wish to make a comment about the Accommodation Centre please contact the Accommodation Centre team in writing by email or post to:

 You may also wish to contact the University Mediation Service if you feel it would be helpful to speak to an independent mediator about your complaint.

 If you wish to make a complaint about the services in your hall of residence2:

-Stage 1: Residents are advised to contact a member of staff in their Residences Office to discuss their complaint and resolve it informally at the earliest opportunity.
+Stage 1: If you are dissatisfied with any aspect of the service within your accommodation on campus please contact a member of staff in your Residences Office to discuss your complaint and to attempt resolve it informally at the earliest opportunity.

 2. Residences Services include: The day-to-day management of the residential areas; if you need help with any of the following please contact staff in the halls and Residences Office regarding: maintenance requests, general housekeeping issues, problems which are affecting your quality of life as a resident in University accommodation (e.g. noise disturbances).